rbmathis/ClassicASPOnContainers/README.md

-# ClassicASPOnContainers
+# Classic ASP On Containers
 Example multi-layer windows container to show build-up and code deployment.
+Uses a ton of great example work found at https://github.com/CSEANZ/WindowsContainers and https://github.com/superpikar/learn-classic-asp

 Intended to be followed step-by-step to demonstrate how containers benefit many different teams and personas in the pipeline.